ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 In the LED program, the blinking is controlled directly from the `main` subroutine of the program.
-The blinking frequency is as fast as tha microcontroller can execute the given toggle code, which will be too fast to resolve.
+The blinking frequency will be as fast as tha microcontroller can execute the given toggle code, which will be too fast to resolve.

 Use the commented out loop in the program to slow down